Aubrey Williams: Legacy

 The 1990 book by Anne Walmsley entitled Guyana Dreaming: The Art of Aubrey Williams, which the artist saw in manuscript 10 days before his death, was the first significant publication devoted to his work.

 On 19 January 1996, a half-day seminar on Aubrey Williams was organised by the Institute of International Visual Art (InIVA) to coincide with a showing of The Cosmos Series at the October Gallery (where the last solo exhibition that took place during his lifetime was held), featuring contributions by Stuart Hall, Anne Walmsley, Rasheed Araeen and Wilson Harris, plus a screening of Imruh Caesar's 1986 documentary on Williams, The Mark of the Hand.

 In summer 1998, a major exhibition of work by Williams was mounted at the Whitechapel Art Gallery, and other significant posthumous exhibitions have also taken place, at the October Gallery and elsewhere.
-His work is also in important collections including the Arts Council of England and The Tate.
+His work is also in important collections, including the Arts Council of England, the Royal Albert Memorial Museum, and the Tate, where there is a room dedicated to his art.